probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 of a report uses fast mode so it never triggers an expensive computation.

-For comparison reports, :meth:`~skore.ComparisonReport.checks.summarize` builds a global summary from each component report in the comparison.
-Issues are grouped by component report and emitted as a single message.
+For comparison reports, :meth:`~skore.ComparisonReport.checks.summarize` builds a global summary from each compared report.
+Results are grouped by check code; the HTML summary lists each check once with per-estimator sub-entries for issues, tips, and not-applicable reasons.

 .. _skd001-overfitting: